Course

 Gender and sex play a significant role in health risks, conditions, and outcomes due to a combination of factors, including biological, social, and economic elements.
 Among the differences in health data related to gender are:

-• About 12.9% of school aged boys are diagnosed and treated for ADHD, compared to 5.6% of girls, though the actual rate of girls with the disorder is believed to be much higher (9).
+• About 12.9% of school-aged boys are diagnosed and treated for ADHD, compared to 5.6% of girls, though the actual rate of girls with the disorder is believed to be much higher (5).

-• Heart disease is the leading cause of death in women, yet women are shown to have lower treatment rates for heart failure and post heart attack care, as well as lower prevalence but higher death rates from hypertension than men (6).
+• Heart disease is the leading cause of death in women, yet women are shown to have lower treatment rates for heart failure and post-heart attack care, as well as lower prevalence but higher death rates from hypertension than men (3).

-It is also important to differentiate the difference between gender and sex when practicing cultural competence in nursing.
+It is also essential to differentiate gender and sex when practicing cultural competence in nursing.

-Sex is the biological and genetic differentiation between male and female, whereas gender is a social construct of difference in societal norms or expectations surrounding men and women.
-For someone looking to better practice cultural competence in nursing and provide both equitable and inclusive care, it is essential that you know this differentiation.
+Sex is the biological and genetic differentiation between males and females, whereas gender is a social construct of differences in societal norms or expectations surrounding men and women.
+Knowing this differentiation is essential for someone looking to better practice cultural competence in nursing and provide equitable and inclusive care.

 Some health conditions are undeniably attributable to the anatomical and hormonal differences of biological sex; for example, uterine cancer can only be experienced by those who are biologically female.
-But many of the inequalities listed above disproportionately burden women due to the social and economic differences they experience in society; for example, 1 in 4 women experience intimate partner violence as compared to 1 in 9 men (22).
+However, many of the inequalities listed above disproportionately burden women due to the social and economic differences they encounter in society; for example, 1 in 4 women experience intimate partner violence as compared to 1 in 9 men (20).

-• For centuries, any symptoms or behaviors that women displayed (largely mental health related) that male doctors could not diagnose fell under the umbrella of hysteria.
-The recommended treatment for this condition was anything from herbs, isolation, sex, or abstinence and it is only in the last one hundred years or so that more accurate medical diagnoses began to be given to women.
-Hysteria was not deleted from the DSM until 1980 (27).
+• For centuries, any symptoms or behaviors that women displayed (primarily mental health-related) that male doctors could not diagnose fell under the umbrella of hysteria.
+The recommended treatment for this condition was anything from herbs, isolation, sex, or abstinence, and it is only in the last one hundred years or so that more accurate medical diagnoses began to be given to women.
+Hysteria was not deleted from the DSM until 1980 (26).

-• The Cameron study found that women were more verbose in their encounters with physicians and may not be able to fit all of their complaints into the designated appointment time, leading to a less accurate understanding of their symptoms by their doctor (5).
+• Nair found that women were more verbose in their encounters with physicians and may not be able to fit all of their complaints into the designated appointment time, leading to a less accurate understanding of their symptoms by their doctor (19).

 • Symptoms of mental health disorders like ADHD may look different in girls than in boys.
-Girls who are having difficulty focusing may be categorized as “chatty” or a “daydreamer” by teachers, whereas boys are more likely to draw attention for being hyperactive or disruptive, when both are actually experiencing symptoms of ADHD and could benefit from treatment (10).
+Girls with difficulty focusing may be categorized as "chatty" or "daydreamers" by teachers.
+In contrast, boys are more likely to draw attention for being hyperactive or disruptive when both are experiencing symptoms of ADHD and could benefit from treatment (7).

-In order to close these gaps and ensure equitable care for men and women, the way that teachers, doctors, and nurses view and respond to girls and women must be adjusted.
+The way that teachers, doctors, and nurses view and respond to girls and women must be adjusted to close these gaps and ensure equitable care for men and women.

-• Children who are struggling in school should be looked at more comprehensively and the differences in learning styles widely understood.
+• Children who are struggling in school should be examined more comprehensively, and differences in learning styles should be widely understood.

-• Screening questionnaires and standard preventive care used when caring for clients in primary care.
+• Screening questionnaires and standard preventive care are used when caring for clients in primary care.

-• Social services should be utilized to help determine if women are pushing aside their own healthcare needs due to responsibilities at home.
+• Social services should be utilized to help determine whether women are neglecting their own healthcare needs due to responsibilities at home.

-• Medical professionals must be trained in the history of inequality among women, particularly in regards to mental health, and proper, modern diagnostics must be used.
+• Medical professionals must be trained in the history of inequality among women, particularly regarding mental health, and proper, modern diagnostics must be used.

 • The differences in communication styles of men and women should be understood when caring for patients.